jpeloquin/FEBio/README.md

 g:	Configuration used to produce a debug executable
 s:	Configuration used to build a sequential version of FEBio in which no multithreading is used.

-Once a build configuration has been decided on and the `Mkdir.bash` script has been run, simply run the make command followed by the configuration name as argument.
+Once a build configuration has been decided on and the `Mkdir.bash` script has been run, set any required environment variables and run the make command with the configuration name as its argument.

+Environment variables:

+* (lnx64 and gcc64 only) Set `LEVMAR_PATH` to the directory containing the compiled Lourakis levmar library, `liblevmar.a`.

+* Set `MKLROOT` to the directory containing the MKL `bin`, `include`, and `lib` directories.
+For example, `/opt/intel/compilers_and_libraries_2020.1.217/linux/mkl/`.

 For example, to build the lnx64 configuration you would run:

 ```
-make lnx64
+MKLROOT=/path/to/mkl LEVMAR_PATH=/path/to/levmar make lnx64
 ```

 If your machine's processor has multiple cores, it is possible to decrease your build time by parallelizing your build with the -j flag followed by the number of cores you would like make to use.
-For example, to build the lnx64 configuration using 8 cores you would run:
+For example, to build the lnx64 configuration using 8 cores you would run (omitting environment variables):
 ```
 make lnx64 -j8
 ```